Sports Residency Overview

 The Sports Residency Program will prepare physical therapists to successfully pass the American Board of Physical Therapy Specialties (ABPTS) board certification exam in sports (SCS).

 The program curriculum covers all components and requirements for an orthopaedic residency as well as a sports residency.
-The sports activities include opportunities with the Jacksonville Jaguars, a variety of student athletes from the University of North Florida, and opportunities with high school student athletes from a variety of sports.
+The sports activities include opportunities with student athletes from the University of North Florida, and opportunities with high school student athletes from a variety of sports.

 - The residency will be founded on The Five Pillars.